msobanjo/courseware/topics/jenkins/modules/basic-python-flask-freestyle-project-deployment-with-systemd/README.md

 <!--TOC_END-->
 ## Overview
-Basic deployment of a Python Flask server using systemd and a Freestyle Project Included in this module folder is a Python Server that uses the Flask framework.
+Basic deployment of a Python Flask server, using systemd and a Freestyle Project.
+Included in this module folder is a Python Server that uses the Flask framework.
 ## Sample Project
 The sample project included for this example is a single python script.
-There is a systemd service configuration included also for running the application as the `pythonadm` user.
+There is also a systemd service configuration included, for running the application as the `pythonadm` user.
-Please note that this example will not work inside a docker container because of systemd.
+Please note that, because of systemd, this example will not work inside a docker container.
 ## Host Machine Configuration
-There are a few prerequisites before getting this to work, so make sure the following has been configured on your machine:
+There are a few prerequisites for this module, so make sure the following has been configured on your machine:
 - Linux operating system with systemd, not in a container
 - Jenkins installed & running
 - Python 3 installed
-- Jenkins user configured as a sudo user with no password
+- Jenkins user, configured as a sudo user with no password
 ## Jenkins Job
 Create a Jenkins Freestyle Project called flask-app and configure it to deploy this application:
+(SOMETHING MISSING HERE?)
-We need Jenkins to download to download this code onto its filesystem, this can be configured in the Source Control Management section:
+We need Jenkins to download this code onto its filesystem; this can be configured in the Source Control Management section:
 - `Repository URL` set to `https://github.com/bob-crutchley/notes`
 ## Shell Script
 Add the following into an `Execute shell` build step: